EvanYathon/airline_reviews/report/report.md

 ### Future Steps and Alternative Ideas

-- investigate multicollinearity
+Some future steps given more time:
+- Investigate multicollinearity and perhaps use `statsmodels` rather than `scikit-learn` to get CLT estimates of coefficients
+- Play around with different types of imputation for missing values
+- Further refine LDA, or try some other type of NLP
+  * Common n-grams to extract phrases

+Alternative Ideas:
-- perform separate analysis; did the transfer to Eurowings have a positive impact on reviews?
+- [Eurowings](https://www.airlinequality.com/airline-reviews/eurowings) has several reviews.
+Maybe a separate project to identify if the transfer of holdings had a positive impact
-- expand analysis to all airlines; what are the most important things to people when they fly?
+- Expand this analysis to all airlines on airlinequality.com; what are the most important things to people when they fly?